mmikowski/mmikowski.github.io/_posts/2016-02-22-powercss-nears-release.md

 have also been expanded and updated.
 We are especially proud of **The PowerCSS Cookbook** section.

-The work remaining between 0.5.x and 1.0.x release is some documentation updates, example implementations, and regression tests.
+The work remaining between 0.5.x and 1.0.x release includes documentation updates, example implementations, and regression tests.
 We hope to complete those tasks this week.